aregtech/areg-sdk/docs/wiki/cmake-config.md

 ## CMake Configuration Overview

 The AREG SDK offers flexible build configurations via CMake, allowing users to customize compilation settings, output directories, library types, and additional features for tailored development environments.
-These options can be adjusted to optimize the SDK for different systems, such as Linux and Windows, and to control features like testing, logging, and package usage.
+These options can be adjusted to optimize the AREG SDK binaries for different systems, such as Linux and Windows, and to control features like testing, logging, and package usage.

 > [!IMPORTANT]
 > The configuration options listed above are set in the [user.cmake](./../../conf/cmake/user.cmake) file, enabling both quick setup and precise build control for various project requirements.